rA hu la

 Rahula (also known as “the Yogin of the Black Mountain”) is a quite known Indian Mahasiddha who was a teacher to both the great Atisha and Khedrub Khyungpo Naljor, the founder of the Shangpa tradition.

-Rahula was born into a royal family in the southern town of Bhiraji.
+Rahula was born into a royal family in the town of Bhiraji or Bhirajo, in a region named Elabhisha or Elabhesha.
 At birth, Avalokiteshvara, Tara, Vajrayogini and the Swift-Acting Awareness-Protector (Six-armed Mahakala) revealed their faces and blessed him.
 During his youth he became severely ill and developed sincere disillusionment and disgust with the ways of samsara.
 He thus entered upon the path of Buddhadharma and became very learned, especially in the tantras and treatises.

 His main teachers then were the masters Gunasagara and Ratnasagara, who provided him with precepts which allowed him to attain accomplishment easily.
 He thus attained the state of an awareness holder with control over the length of his life and eventually realized Mahamudra.